archilex/advanced-tables-docs/README.md

 "archilex/filament-filter-sets": "^3.8@beta",
 ```

+After updating be sure to run `npm run build` and `php artisan filament:upgrade`.

 ### Enabling Advanced Indicators

 During this beta period, Advanced Indicators will be disabled by default.
 To enable Advanced Indicators use the `->advancedIndicatorsEnabled()` method: